wmnsk/go-gtp/README.md

 ### Running examples

-Examples works as it is by `go build` and executing coomands in the following way.
+Examples works as it is by `go build` and executing commands in the following way.

 1. Open four terminals on a machine and start capturing on loopback interface.